bluesky/ophyd-async/docs/explanations/decisions/0007-subpackage-structure.md

 ### sim

 There will be 2 subpackages:
-- `sim.demo` for demo devices like `SimPatternDetector` and `SimMotor` used in tutorials.
+- `sim.demo` for demo devices like `PatternDetector` and `SimMotor` used in tutorials.
 - `sim.testing` for devices that will support tests in `ophyd-async` and `bluesky`.
 Some test fixtures could be moved here

-There should probably be one file per Device, in an underscore prefixed file reimported into the public namespace, e.g. `demo/_sim_motor.py` and `demo/_sim_pattern_detector.py`.
+There should probably be one file per Device, in an underscore prefixed file reimported into the public namespace, e.g. `demo/_sim_motor.py` and `demo/_pattern_detector.py`.

 ## Consequences